 This concept is known as an ‘exclusion ratio’.
 The taxable portion of each payment is equal to the excess of the payment over the “exclusion amount” or the initial premium

-This exclusion ratio is most easily demonstrated with Secondary Market Annuities where the purchase price acquires a fixed and definite future payment.
-For example, this case from current inventory has an exclusion ratio of 64.78%.
+This exclusion ratio is most easily demonstrated with DCF Income Payments where the purchase price acquires a fixed and definite future payment.
+For example, this case from the current inventory has an exclusion ratio of 64.78%.

 American International Group –